hoehermann/purple-gowhatsapp/README.md

 * Geting list of participants in group chat.
 * Downloading profile pictures.
 * Support for proxy servers.
-* Sending receipts conditionally.

 Known issues:

 * If the buddy was not given a local alias, the notification about them changing their friendly name is shown every time it is received.
+* Files sent to groups are downloaded, but link is not shown in group conversation window.

 Other planned features:

 * Sending proper voice and video messages.
 * Join group chat via link.
 * Display receipts in conversation window.
-* Option to remove user from whatsmeow's internal storage.
+* Option to logout and remove user from whatsmeow's internal storage.

 ### Building